AMBarbosa/ecotrends/README.md

 ```

 Let’s now **compute the model predictions** for each year, optionally
-delimiting them to the modelled region, and optionally saving results to
+delimiting them to the modelled region (though you can use a larger or
+an entirely different region, assuming that the species-environment
+relationships are the same as in the modelled region), and optionally
-a file:
+saving results to a file:

 ``` r
 preds <- ecotrends::getPredictions(rasts = vars_agg,